-On view in the Shenandoah Valley Gallery, this exhibition presents 20 contemporary landscape paintings by Shenandoah County artist Sally Veach (b.
+On view in the Shenandoah Valley Gallery, this exhibition presented 20 contemporary landscape paintings by Shenandoah County artist Sally Veach (b.
 1962).
-On view at the MSV through June 21, 2020, Ghosts of a Forgotten Landscape: Paintings by Sally Veach includes several works on first-time public display.
+The exhibition included several works on first-time public display.